{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 How to ride the exercise

-1. Once warmed up, trot down the long side of the arena in shoulder-in, showing the correct amount of bend.
+1. Once warmed up, trot down the long side of the arena in shoulder-in, showing the appropriate amount of bend.

-2. Your horse’s footfalls should be on three tracks: the outside hind, the diagonal pair and the inside fore, with your horse bending uniformly around the inside leg from poll to tail.
+2. Your horse’s footfalls should be on three tracks: the outside hind, the diagonal pair (inside hind and outside fore) and the inside fore, with your horse bending uniformly around the inside leg from poll to tail.

-3. Ask for an uphill canter transition as you leave the track and go on to a circle.
-As your horse should be nicely engaged from the shoulder-in, this should encourage an engaged canter with the hindquarters working well.
+3. Ask for a canter transition as you move on to a circle.
+As your horse should be nicely engaged from the shoulder-in, this should encourage an engaged uphill canter with the hindquarters working well.

-4. Maintain the quality of canter on the circle.
+4. Maintain the quality of canter as you continue around the circle.

 diagram showing horse’s position in shoulder-in